-The Foxxd Miro smartphone was launched in June 2019 and there’s been a lot of anticipation and hype for the device.
+The Foxxd Miro is a low priced smartphone launched in June 2019 with lot of anticipation and hype for the device.
 If you’ve been following tech and gadget news, you would have come across a variety of leaks that have come out about the phone.

 When you cut open the seal and get into the box, you are welcome with the device itself.
 But we’re going to put that aside for a second and see what else is included in the box.

 The Quick Start Guide does feature a lot of details about the phone which is definitely good to see, if you are new to using an Android device or if you’re trying to troubleshoot something then you can always use the guide to get your answers.

 Before we get into the full review of the Foxxd Miro, I want to mention the pricing for this device.
 The official price tag for the phone is $99.99 but it’s most likely that you will not be paying that full amount.